razorpay/blade/rfcs/2022-04-09-accessibility.md

 - Focus restoration to trigger
 - Auto focusing to children elements

-Considering the state of `inert` is not very good & we will have to write custom logic to handle other edge cases.
+Considering the `inert` attribute is not supported in major browsers & we will have to write custom logic to handle other edge cases.
 It's better to use the ReactAria's component in this case.

 # Drawbacks/Constraints
 Why should we *not* do this?
 Maybe try to consider the following constraints